Frosty's HVAC

 What to do: Don't ignore strange sounds.
 Turn the system off and call us.
 Many of these issues are affordable to fix if caught early but become expensive if the system runs with a failing component.

-4. Short Cycling (Turning On and Off Rapidly)
+4. Why Is My AC Short Cycling On and Off Rapidly?

 If your AC runs for 5–10 minutes, shuts off, then starts again a few minutes later, it's short cycling.
 This is hard on the compressor (the most expensive component) and wastes energy without properly cooling your home.
 Causes include an oversized system, a clogged filter, low refrigerant, a faulty thermostat, or an overheating compressor.